 - a cupful of frozen sweetcorn

 - a cupful of small pasta shapes (optional)

 - approx. 2.5 tsps of chipotle paste (can be substituted with normal tomato paste)

-Of course, the lovely nature of this recipe is that aside from the basics of tinned tomatoes, cream of tomato soup, tomato paste, onions and the grated veg you can mix and match the rest of the ingredients depending on what is on offer at the time!
-Don't want mange tout and bell pepper?
+Of course, the lovely nature of this recipe is that aside from the basics of tinned tomatoes, cream of tomato soup, tomato paste, onions and the grated veg you can mix and match the rest of the ingredients depending on what you have in your cupboards the time!
+Don’t want mange tout and bell pepper?
 Why not try mushrooms and broccoli!

 - Heat around a tbsp of oil in a large pan

 - Add the roughly chopped onion and leave for a few minutes to soften

 - Add the grated carrot and courgette and allow to soften for about 5 mins